-MOORESVILLE, N.C. - The Mooresville interim town manager has placed police Chief Damon Williams on paid administrative leave Monday, officials said in a news release.
+The Mooresville interim town manager had placed police Chief Damon Williams on paid administrative leave back in June.

-The decision was made pending a final review of an internal personnel investigation involving the police department, which is being conducted by an outside agency.
+The decision to place him on leave was made pending a final review of an internal personnel investigation involving the police department, which is being conducted by an outside agency.

 The investigation by the outside organization was initiated because of complaints of a hostile work environment, town officials said.